tecnomod-um/OntoGenixLLMExperiments/fine-tuning/README.md

 * GPT-4o-mini

 ### Launch of the fine-tuning job (GPT model via OpenAI)
-For OpenAI models, launching a fine-tuning job, using the **GPT-4o-mini** model, involves the following steps:
+For OpenAI models, launching a fine-tuning job using the **GPT-4o-mini** model involves the following steps:
 1. Upload the training and validation files to the OpenAI platform.
 2. Define the hyperparameters for the fine-tuning job (n_epochs,batch_size,learning_rate_multiplier).
 3. Create the fine-tuning job with the selected model and the provided training and validation data.